Stay up-to date with Karnataka PUC Board News

 Karnataka PUC Board 2021 Admit Card

-Karnataka Board PUC hall ticket 2021 will be released by exam authorities between January and February 2021 tentatively.
+Karnataka Board PUC hall ticket 2021 will be released by exam authorities in May 2021 tentatively.
 Students will be able to collect their Karnataka 2nd PUC hall ticket through respective schools.
 The hall ticket provides basic details of a student along with the exam schedule and exam centre address.
 It is mandatory to carry a Karnataka 2nd PUC hall ticket to the exam hall on exam day.
 Otherwise, candidates will not be allowed to appear for the Karnataka PUC examination 2021.

 Karnataka PUC Exam Day Guidelines 2021: